cinderblockgames/nano-public-api/README.md

-# Nano Public API
+# Banano Public API
-This API sits in front of your Nano node RPC endpoint to provide access to only the public readonly calls available.
+This API sits in front of your Banano node RPC endpoint to provide access to only the public readonly calls available.
 The API excludes all deprecated calls, control calls, calls that write to the network, and calls that provide information about the node itself.

-The calls available against the v23.3 node are listed below:
+The calls available against the v23 node are listed below:

 - [account_balance](https://docs.nano.org/commands/rpc-protocol/#account_balance)
 - [account_block_count](https://docs.nano.org/commands/rpc-protocol/#account_block_count)